 I mean, what does that say about the fans in (and the city of) Milwaukee?
 Ya think seeing those cops beat up on the NBA Bucks’ Sterling Brown, and the comments made to him while doing so, was a mere accident?
 Think Giannis Antetokounmpo will remember all this when he becomes a free agent in a few years?

 And what about the black and LGBTQ fans who were in attendance?
-Could you imagine who they may have felt during that standing ovation?
+Could you imagine how they may have felt during that standing ovation?

 Let’s go back to the earlier “he was only a kid and immature” argument for a minute.